 For example, the infant clothing in my “keep” boxes are mainly onesies and soft leggings, a few dresses, and a couple fancy dresses and shoes.
 Most give away items were denim (because they just feel so uncomfortable for little baby legs!) and a few of those well-intentioned gifts that just don’t fit my personal style or my lifestyle.

-Nowadays my daughter is all about wearing dresses ALL THE TIME but we still need a lot of soft pants and t-shirts for playdates, park dates, and gymnastics.
+Nowadays my daughter is all about wearing dresses ALL THE TIME.
+We still need a lot of soft pants and t-shirts for playdates, park dates, and gymnastics.
 At this point, I will be keeping only the very best of these items, possibly by creating a capsule wardrobe for the next little girl to inherit these clothes.
 The point is, every child is unique, and just because my first child loves dresses does not guarantee the next little girl will too.
 If you have more than one child of the same gender, I’m sure you understand their unique styles so you can be more purposed in making your choices on what to keep and what to give away.
 Keep in mind that you are surrounded by very generous people and all your children will nearly always receive new clothes.

 Are you ready to start organizing?
 It sounds overwhelming, but you got this.
 Let’s take it in steps.